-- 2. For every construction, architectural and engineering, and consultant contracts the following set-aside requirements shall be met: - a.
-Contract for construction, consultant and architectural/engineering services the estimated cost of which exceeds ten thousand dollars shall require responding parties to include in their responses to solicitation both minority and women's business participation in the contract in a percentage which equals or exceeds the ((contract awarding authority's annual goals in)) percentages determined for the contract by the director of the department of executive administration.
-The director shall determine the percentages for each contract based on the extent of subcontracting opportunities presented by the contract and the availability of minority and women's business enterprises qualified to perform such subcontracting work.
+- c.
+In determining the percentage factor to be used for a particular contract, the director shall consider the following factors: - (1) Price differentials between M/WBEs and non-MWBEs on previously-submitted bids: - (2) Standard industry costs; - (3) Standard industry profit margins; - (4) Availability of M/WBEs to perform as retailers, distributors, wholesalers and manufacturers, by commodity area; and - (5) Other pertinent facts. - 2.
+For every construction, architectural and engineering, and consultant contract((s)) the following set-aside requirements shall be met: - a.
+Contracts for construction, consultant and architectural/engineering services, the estimated cost of which exceeds ten thousand dollars, shall require responding parties to include in their responses to solicitation both minority and women's business participation in the contract in a percentage which equals or exceeds the percentages determined for the contract by the director ((of-the-department-of-executive-administration)).
+The director, with the advice of the administrator, shall determine the percentages for each contract based on the extent of subcontracting opportunities presented by the contract and the availability of minority and women's business enterprises qualified to perform such subcontracting work.
 Such percentages may be higher or lower than the annual goals for the type of contract involved. - b.
-Where a contract is awarded to a minority or women's business, the set-aside requirements of these subsections shall not apply. - c.
-As part of the bid package, all responding parties shall identify the dollar amount of minority/women's business participation.
-All responding parties shall also identify the particular minority/women's businesses to be used in performing the contract, specifying for each the dollar value of the participation, the type of work to be performed, and other information as may reasonably be required to determine the responsiveness of the bid or proposal; provided that, for bids on construction contracts, this information shall be submitted no later than the close of the first King County business day after bid opening.
+Where a contract is awarded to a minority or women's business which will perform at least twenty-five percent of the work, the set-aside requirements of these subsections shall not apply. - c.
+As part of the bid or proposal package, all responding parties shall identify the dollar amount and/or percentage value of minority/women's business participation.
+All responding parties shall also identify the particular minority/women's businesses to be used in performing the contract, specifying for each the dollar and/or percentage value of the participation, the type of work to be performed, and other information as may reasonably be required to determine the responsiveness of the bid or proposal((; provided that, for bids on construction contracts, this information shall be submitted no later than the close of the first King County business day after bid opening)).